-5. The Reappointment Schedule in Relation to the Tenure Decision

-A faculty member whose first regular full-time appointment is at Amherst College will normally be considered for tenure in his or her seventh year at the College.
-A faculty member who comes to Amherst College after not more than three years of regular full-time teaching at another college or university will normally be given appointment at Amherst College of such duration that the total possible period of untenured service, allowing for a terminal extension, will be eight years, including any comparable prior teaching.
-(For part-time faculty, see Section F.) Any agreement about counting prior service will be made explicit in writing at the time of the person's initial appointment at Amherst College, and the most appropriate way of computing previous experience may be discussed at this time.
+6. The Reappointment Schedule in Relation to the Tenure Decision untenured service, allowing for a terminal extension, is eight years, including any comparable prior teaching.
+(For part-time faculty, see Section F.) Any agreement about counting prior service is made explicit in writing at the time of the person's initial appointment at Amherst College, and the most appropriate way of computing previous experience may be discussed at this time.
 The decision on tenure for such persons may be made in the second, third, fourth, fifth, sixth, or seventh year of full-time service at Amherst College, depending on the circumstances at the time of appointment.

-All letters of appointment or reappointment shall specify the anticipated time of the decision.
+In some cases, it may be agreed that faculty who arrive at Amherst with advanced standing may not stand for reappointment.
+All letters of appointment or reappointment specify the anticipated time of the decision.
+(Many revisions to the language describing reappointment procedures were voted by the faculty on May 17, 2022, with some additions on May 26, 2022.)